maple

 the side of the foot, did the foot need

-the way of offloading (the
+much in the way of offloading (the

 redistribution of pressure from walking).